Mental Health Coverage with Medicare

 - Diagnostic tests.

-- You need treatment for alcohol and drug use.
+- Treatment for alcohol and drug use.

 - Partial hospitalization for covered services.

 As is the case with most services covered by Part B, Medicare pays 80 percent of approved mental health services after you meet the Part B annual deductible.
 You pay 20 percent of the cost for approved mental health services.
+You pay nothing for the annual depression screening if your healthcare provider accepts the Medicare-approved amount as full payment.

 Some Medicare mental health coverage may fall under Part A of Original Medicare.
-When that is the case, Medicare Part A pays the same way it pays for other covered items.

 How Many Days Will Medicare Pay for Mental Health Services?